stefantsvyatkov/simple-calculator/README.md

 </p>
 <ul>
 <li>"Choose language" - shows window for choosing language.
 The confirmation can be made by activating "OK" button or pressing Enter.</li>
-<li>"Open the help file" - according to the application's language opens the present file in English or Bulgarian.</li>
 <li>"Reset default settings" - After activating this command, confirmation is required.
 If it's made, the calculator returns to the state before first start.</li>
+<li>"Open the help file" - according to the application's language opens the present file in English or Bulgarian.</li>
+<li>"Copy result automatically" - If it is checked, the result from every calculation is copied to the clipboard.</li>
 <li>"Hide/Show operation buttons" - If the program is used mainly by entering the operation signs at the text box directly, the corresponding buttons can be hidden for easier use.
 When they are active the command is "Hide operation buttons", and in the reverse case it changes to "Show operation buttons".</li>
 </ul>